JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 expansions in one independent variable, homogeneous polynomials of various variables, and the polynomial series in many independent variables, respectively.
-These types are subtypes of `Number` and are defined parametrically.
+These types are subtypes of `AbstractSeries`, which in turn is a subtype of `Number`, and are defined parametrically.

 The package is loaded as usual: